rybakit/msgpack.php/README.md

 vendor/bin/phpunit
 ```

-Also, if you already have Docker installed, you can run the tests in a docker container.
+Also, if you already have Docker installed, you can run the tests in a Docker container.
 First, create a container:

 ```sh
 ./dockerfile.sh | docker build -t msgpack -